blackberry/BES10-Cascades/ServerNotify/server/dotNetAlternative/README.md

 ## Options for Push Payload

 The push payload is separated into 4 segments (delimeted by |).
 The first is the priority (see Priority section below for explaination).
 The second is the Title of the push.
-The third is the description.
+The third is the Description.
 Finally the forth is a url (ie. could be a url of the server you are alerting on).

 **Priority**

 Priority can be set to 0, 1, or 2.

 0 - No notification.
 Will only show up in the push list if the application is open.

 1 - Notification in the hub (if app isn't in foreground).
 Will show up in the push list if the application is closed or open in foreground.

 2 - Will popup a dialog alerting the user of the push.
 Will show up in the application push list.

 ## Bug Reporting and Feature Requests